-The term ‘Baby Boomer’ is a moniker popularized in North America to describe people born between 1946 and 1964.
+The term ‘Baby Boomer’ is a moniker that describes people born between 1946 and 1964.
 Now, with their own children having grown-up and flown family nests, Baby Boomers are contemplating their situation and looking for ways to exercise their living inheritance.
-They are beginning to make a series of lifestyle choices not so readily available previous generations, including emigration — part-time or full-time — to Mexico.
+They are beginning to make a series of lifestyle choices not so readily available to previous generations, including emigration — part-time or full-time — to Mexico.

-While some Baby Boomers are comfortable financially, not all are — and financial developments over the last decade have left retirees (or those coming up to retirement) on fixed incomes with less disposable income than before.
+While some Baby Boomers are comfortable financially, not all are — and financial developments over the last decade have left many retirees (or those coming up to retirement) on fixed incomes with less disposable income than before.
 Living costs have been rising around the world, and property taxes along with other forms of taxation are also taking their toll, as governments everywhere seek to increase their revenues.
 One of the consequences of this process is that some people are looking to Mexico as a place to simplify their lifestyle and reduce outgoings.

 As a result of the changing economic landscape, some of these Baby Boomers are seeking a place to live where essential outgoings are lower and their incomes stretch further.
 Mexico continues to offer attractive options in these respects as property taxes are low, house maintenance costs are a fraction of those in the U.S., Canada and Europe, and overall household and living costs can be lower.